If you're reading this, that means you have a web browser and an internet connection, so you're already off to a good start!

 Flexible schedule classes

 Flex schedule classes don't have any pre-scheduled meeting times.
-In general communication occurs through email, discussion forms, or other websites, so there are no particular technical requirements.
+In general communication occurs through email, discussion forums, or other websites, so there are no particular technical requirements.